ADRS-CNet: An adaptive dimensionality reduction selection and classification network for DNA storage clustering

 where \( \hat{y}_i \) is the predicted label, and \( \mathbb{I}(\hat{y}_i = y_i) \) is the indicator function, which equals 1 if \( \hat{y}_i = y_i \), otherwise 0.

-\subsection{Experimental evaluation}
+\subsection{\textbf{Experimental Evaluation}}

-To thoroughly assess the effectiveness of our model, we structured our experiments into three segments: testing on clusters ranging from 100 to 199, clusters from 9800 to 9899, and clusters sampled randomly.
-The classification model was built using the optimal parameter set identified via grid search, which includes two hidden layers with 50 neurons each, the ReLU activation function, a regularization coefficient of 0.05, a learning rate of 0.001, and a maximum of 5000 iterations.
-This configuration was chosen to ensure the model's robust performance and ability to generalize across diverse data distributions.
+To comprehensively validate the effectiveness of our model, our experiments are divided into three parts: testing on clusters 100 to 199, clusters 9800 to 9899, and randomly sampled clusters.
+These selected datasets are from "Clusters.txt" to form our total dataset, labeling each sample with its respective cluster label.
+Our classification model employs the optimal parameter combination obtained through grid search: two hidden layers with 50 neurons each, ReLU activation function, regularization coefficient of 0.05, learning rate of 0.001, and a maximum of 5000 iterations.
+This setup is designed to ensure the model's performance and generalization capability across different data distributions.

-The experiment commenced with the implementation of the outlined training and testing methodology, followed by three rounds of iterative testing.
-From these, we selected the iteration that demonstrated superior classification performance under dimensionality reductions to 2, 3, 300, 500, and 700 dimensions.
-The results of these tests are depicted in Figures 2 through 7.
+We began our experiment by implementing the previously described training and testing strategy of ADRS-CNet, conducting three rounds of iterative testing.
+The classification performance of the MLP in each iteration was recorded in a table.
+We then selected the iteration with the comparatively better classification performance to compare with the dimensionality reduction effects of PCA, t-SNE, and UMAP.
+The effectiveness of the chosen dimensionality reduction method was evaluated based on the clustering performance.